A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Experimental results

-A comparison between planned joint positions and measured ones for the ellipse-like trajectory is reported in Fig.\ \ref{fig:ellipse_planned_vs_actual}.
-The robot completes the motion in $1.859$ s, $0.13$\% greater than planned with a maximum error in joint space of $0.8$ deg.
-A video of the execution can be found in \cite{FerrentinoVideo}.
-The tracking time of the same planned trajectory is scaled to be $10$\% shorter and the trajectory is executed again to estimate the performance.
-In this case, the motion is completed in $1.70$ s, $0.67$\% greater than planned, with a maximum error of $1.86$ deg, associated to joint 1 at $t=0.11$ s.
+The same planned trajectory is scaled in time to be $10$\% faster and is sent to the robot again to estimate its performance.
+In this case, the motion is completed in $1.70$ s, $0.67$\% slower than planned, with a maximum error of $1.86$ deg, associated to joint 1 at $t=0.11$ s.
+Joint position tracking errors are reported in Fig.\ \ref{fig:ellipse_planned_vs_actual_faster}.
 As expected, the robot cannot be controlled beyond its capacities and the actual motion results in a remarkable degradation of tracking performances.
+We also note here that the controller aborts for trajectories that are more than $10$\% faster than the optimal plan.